 Ecstasy or MDMA (3,4-methylenedioxymethamphetamine) is an artificially manufactured drug that produces euphoria and empathy in individuals who use it.
-It has properties of both stimulant drugs (e.g., amphetamine) and hallucinogenic drugs (e.g., mescaline).
+It has properties of both stimulant (e.g., methamphetamine) and hallucinogenic drugs (e.g., mescaline).
 Other names for the drug include Molly and XTC.

 MDMA is categorized as a Schedule I controlled substance according to the United States Drug Enforcement Administration (DEA).
-This means that MDMA has no formal medical uses (although there are studies that suggest it may be useful in treating certain psychiatric disorders), and it is a significant drug of abuse.
-The drug was most commonly abused by younger individuals at dance parties (raves) and concerts, but it has lost some of its popularity due to significant controls placed on its distribution.
+This means that MDMA has no formal medical uses, and it is a significant drug of abuse.
+The drug was most commonly used by younger individuals at dance parties (raves) and concerts, but it has lost some of its popularity due to significant controls placed on its distribution.

 How the Body Processes Ecstasy

 Most people who use MDMA take it orally.
 It is quickly absorbed in the gastrointestinal system and begins to exert its effects about 30 minutes after it is taken.
 Its levels peak in the system about 1–3 hours after ingesting it.

 Users of the drug can develop severe issues with overheating and brain damage.
 The mechanism of action of MDMA is not completely understood, but it is believed to affect the neurotransmitters dopamine, serotonin, and norepinephrine.

 The half-life of MDMA ranges from 6–9 hours, depending on individual.
 This means that the psychoactive effects, which are typically short-lived and most often last between 3–5 hours, will have likely dissipated before the drug has entirely left the individual’s system.